suadha93/ParFlow_DataRetrievalAndExtraction/README.md

    stationLat, stationLon: latitude and longitude of the station/location\
    ParFlowData : the path to the dataset in the THREDDS server, or where the dataset is saved\
    Depth: the needed depth

+### Note: Some variables consist of a 2D array, such as "water table depth."
+In these cases, the information regarding the depth is not needed, -1 to be inserted instead.

 2. The indicator file "DE-0055_INDICATOR_regridded_rescaled_SoilGrids250-v2017_BGRvector_newAllv.nc". the file is available under ../data
    This dataset is used to extract the latidudes and longitudes, and also it is important to ensure that the selected location does not fall directly in a water body.